(Zappa/Beefheart/Mothers, LP, DiscReet DS 2234, October 2, 1975)

 January-February 1975

-Armadillo World Headquarters, Austin, Texas
+Armadillo World Headquarters, Austin, TX

-May 20-21, 1975
+May 21, 1975

 The Muffin Man is seated at the table

-In the laboratory of the Utility Muffin Research Kitchen.
+In the laboratory of the Utility Muffin Research Kitchen

 Reaching for an oversized chrome spoon